algosup/2024-2025-project-4-web-fpga-team-2/Document/Functional/functionalSpecification.md

   - Run the process.
   - Download the blueprint.
   - Share the blueprint.
-  - Change the stance of the blueprint (animated, schema).
+  - Change the preview of the blueprint (animated, schema).

 #### 3.4.2 Process
-- The webpage will run the process to the blueprint generation.
+- The webpage will run the process to the blueprint generation after the run button was pressed.

 #### 3.4.3 Output
-- The webpage will output the blueprint of the fpga.
+- The webpage will output the blueprint of the fpga and this different preview and also the possibility to download or share the blueprint.

 ## 4. Appendices